-Monthly Sales - Twelve Month Average The 12-month average of sales, which takes out seasonality, was 605 units a month.
-This long-term average is nineteen units less than last year.
+Monthly Sales - Twelve Month Average

+The 12-month average of sales, which takes out seasonality, was 616 units a month.
+This long-term average is slightly less than last year and has been hovering just over 600 units for almost two years.
 The housing market needs lower mortgage rates.
-Although inflation remains low, the Federal Reserve Board has stopped lowering short-term rates until the effect of the administration's new economic policies can be determined.
+The Federal Reserve Board has finally begun to lower short term rates, but this hasn't done much to lower fixed mortgage rates, which are longer term.